griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 ### Bonus Exercise: Stacked bar plot of cell types by counts grouped by TCR clones

 What if we wanted to see not just how many clones there are, but also the number of unique clones, and how many cells we see each unique clone in?
-Let's create a stacked barplot that shows the the number of clones for each cell type, but grouped by unique clones.
+Let's create a stacked barplot that shows the number of clones for each cell type, but grouped by unique clones.

 We can start by using the table function again.